 - Soak your filters in chemical cleaner every time you drain and refill your spa to extend their life and loosen any stubborn particles.
 Again, rinse them thoroughly afterward.

 When your filters get to the point where even a chemical soak doesn’t completely clean them, it’s time to replace them.
-You can find information about filter cleaning kits, and kits for sale here.
+You can find information about filter cleaning kits, and kits for sale on the chemicals and kits page.

 Balance Your Spa Water Chemistry